watzo/aksy/README.txt

     z48/mpc4000 specific code

+data

     The *tools.py modules are generated from the data directory, which contains tab delimited system exclusive descriptions from which they are generated.

+    The script which takes care of this is generate_module.py

+data/z48

+    Contains the command specifications for the z48/mpc4000